 WCS conservationist George Schaller was part of a team that conducted the first survey of Grauer’s gorilla in 1959.

-All the four types of Gorillas share the following facts in common:
+All four types of Gorillas share the following facts in common:

-Gorillas are strong and can defend them selves in cases of any attack.
+Gorillas are strong and can defend themselves in cases of an attack.

-Gorillas form groups which are led by experienced silverbacks.
+Gorillas form groups that are led by experienced silverbacks.

 They prefer staying in forested areas.

 Gorillas are huge and spend many hours of the day feeding.